ji-ngg/CPT-Term-3-2025/README.md

 ## Computing AT3
-press on the other markdowns :)
+Weekly documentation has all the files that were worked on the previous weeks, the main application is in the folder below :)